About this website

 - next-mdx-remote to enable the use of JSX and components in MDX files

-- reactjs-popup to create modals (e.g. my menu overlay)
+- Framer Motion to create a few animations and modals (e.g. my menu overlay)

 - dates-fns to manipulate dates